satindergrewal/Shurli/README.md

 - Independent (shurli has its own blockchain)
 - Open-source

+### What the success from this project will look like

+- increase in subatomic swap users
+  - users in poor countries will be able to make smaller transactions
+- increase in pirate and kmd transactions
+- increase in privacy (_because being able to swap between pirate and others etc_)

+### What success for this project will look like

 ### Code of conduct

 * While reporting issues, please report all the debug data at [Shurli Issues](https://github.com/Meshbits/shurli/issues).